 In secondary ion mass spectrometry (SIMS), the sample surface is ablated layer by layer with an ion beam.
 A mass spectrometer allows the chemical characterization of the ablated material, resulting in a depth profile of the chemical composition.
 Technical Information:

-IST achieves a high quantification accuracy for SIMS by using special procedures.
-One particular strength is the quantitative determination of hydrogen in carbon-based layers.
+The Fraunhofer IST achieves a high quantification accuracy for secondary ion mass spectrometry (SIMS) by using special procedures.
+A particular strength is the quantitative depth profile analysis of hydrogen in carbon-based layers.

 Further fields of application are:

 We offer the analysis of various types of layers: